madhava-sridhar/home-idea/README.md

 rain water harvest to borewell /sump .
 utilizing the existing slope of plot.

-Solar Heaters and Panels stick like sore thumb since they are not planned for , can they be integral part of structure.
+Solar Heaters and Panels stick out like sore thumb since they are not planned for , can they be integral part of structure.

 # Composite Column